spinfal/Fortnite-Info-Bot/README.md

+# READ THIS
+This might be out-of-date or some APIs may no longer work/need to be updated!
+If you wish to help, please open a pull request with any changes/fixes.
+Eventually I will update this.

 # Info
 **Modified by me, aka Spin.
 I am currently maintaining this to the best of my ability.**
 ## __**THIS WAS ORIGINALLY MADE BY [ignBane](https://github.com/ignBane)**__ <3